-In 2019 Rolls Royce is now targeting a younger and more involved generation of customers whom are commanding a different attention.
-The message Roll Royce wants to get across now is that this is a car that wants to be driven and that customers should drive it all day and everyday in all parts of the world.
+In 2019 Rolls Royce is now targeting a younger and more involved generation of customers who are commanding different attention.
+The message Roll Royce wants to get across now is that this is a car that wants to be driven and that customers should drive it all day and every day in all parts of the world.
 I was going to drive the eighth-generation Rolls Royce Phantom and break the stereotypical images that come to mind when most people look at a Roller.

 What more than me as a woman driving this £350K battleship in what predominantly is the territory of the capped male chauffeur!

-So to make sure that people where associating me as the owner/renter of this car, I decided to dress as an American celebrity rock star.
-To stop people from peaking in the back to find out the true owner, I put my nine year old daughter in the back, who is still too young to be a YouTube or Tic Toc star.
+So to make sure that people were associating me as the owner/renter of this car, I decided to dress like an American celebrity rock star.
+To stop people from peaking in the back to find out the true owner, I put my nine-year-old daughter in the back, who is still too young to be a YouTube or Tic Toc star.
 Lucky for me the Phantom came with plenty of buttons, electric curtains and entertainment to keep her happy and me focussed on the road.